Tuesday 15 October 2024

 The self-governing locality formed the primary unit of the Indian polity.
 Among the beneficiaries of the deductions and Maniyams, the locality also included institutions and functionaries at the regional level and thus created the larger circle of polity beyond itself.

 A few months before Independence, Mahatma Gandhi presented a conception of the polity of oceanic circles and commended it for the future Independent India.
 In that conception the locality formed the centre of the polity and it constituted larger and larger polity in the form of expanding oceanic circles, all of which were at the same level, none above or below the other.
 Together they constituted the nation.
-The localities of Chengalpattu and especially the localities of Ullavur and Kundratthur that we have described in detail in these two monographs offer functioning exemplars of the oceanic polity of Gandhiji’s conception.
+The localities of Chengalpattu and especially the localities of Ullavur and Kundratthur that we have described in detail in these two monographs offer functioning examples of the oceanic polity of Gandhiji’s conception.

 The task before us